 Why does requirements gathering still take six weeks?

-Here's the pattern every project manager recognizes.
-Week one: you schedule stakeholder interviews.
-Three of the five people you need are available, so you run partial sessions and plan follow-ups.
+You've lived this.
+Week one: stakeholder interviews.
+Three of the five people you need are available (the VP of operations is in Singapore, naturally), so you run partial sessions and plan follow-ups.
 Week two: email chains multiply.
-The product owner answers a question, but the answer contradicts something the technical lead said in a separate meeting.
-Nobody catches the conflict.
-Week three: a technical review surfaces new constraints that invalidate two of the assumptions from week one.
-More meetings get scheduled.
+The product owner answers a question on Tuesday that directly contradicts something the technical lead said in a separate meeting the previous Thursday.
+Nobody catches it.
+Nobody is reading both threads.

 with 40-50% of downstream effort lost to rework from misalignment

-This is the 6-week trap: a process that feels thorough but actually degrades quality over time.
-Every day between the first stakeholder interview and the final sign-off is a day where misalignment can grow undetected.
-This hidden waste from misalignment is one of the most costly forces in software delivery, as we explored in the invisible problem costing your projects millions.
+The 6-week trap.
+A process that feels thorough but actually degrades quality the longer it runs.
+Every day between the first stakeholder interview and the final sign-off is a day where misalignment grows undetected.
+We explored this hidden waste in depth when looking at the invisible problem costing your projects millions.

 How does on-demand requirements gathering adapt to your team's pace?

-Imagine a different approach.
-Instead of coordinating five people's calendars across six weeks, you give each stakeholder access to an intelligent process they can engage on their own schedule.
-The product manager answers the Business Analyst agent's questions during a Tuesday morning coffee.
-The technical lead works through the Solutions Architect agent's dependency mapping on Wednesday afternoon.
-The security reviewer addresses compliance questions on Thursday between other meetings.
+No more calendar Tetris.
+Instead of coordinating five people's schedules across six weeks (good luck getting the CTO and the compliance lead in the same room before Q3), each stakeholder gets access to an intelligent process they engage on their own schedule.
+Product manager answers the Business Analyst agent's questions during Tuesday morning coffee.
+Technical lead works through the Solutions Architect agent's dependency mapping Wednesday afternoon while waiting for a build to finish.
+Security reviewer tackles compliance questions Thursday between other meetings.
+Nobody waits.

 The traditional process isn't thorough.
 It's fragmented.
 An on-demand process doesn't sacrifice quality.
 It eliminates the scheduling gaps where misalignment grows.

-When one person has all the answers, and they know the domain well, the entire process can be completed in a few hours.
-A solo product manager who deeply understands the business need, user workflows, and technical landscape can work through all four specialist perspectives in a single sitting.
-But when the project requires multiple stakeholders with different areas of expertise, the process adapts.
-Each person contributes at their own pace, and the platform maintains context across all conversations so nothing falls through the cracks.
+One person, all the answers, deep domain knowledge?
+Hours.
+I've seen a solo product manager who understood the business need, user workflows, and technical landscape work through all four specialist perspectives in a single sitting, between lunch and 5 PM on a Wednesday.
+Multiple stakeholders with different expertise?
+The process adapts.
+Each person contributes at their own pace, and the platform maintains context across every conversation.
+That part surprised me.
+I expected context loss.
+Didn't happen.

-The key insight is that the speed of requirements isn't determined by how fast any single conversation happens.
-It's determined by your team's capacity to gather the information and answer the questions.
-An always-available process removes the artificial bottleneck of calendar coordination and lets the actual work happen at the speed your team can sustain.
+Missed this for years.
+The speed of requirements isn't determined by how fast any single conversation happens.
+Your team's capacity to gather information and answer questions sets the pace.
+An always-available process removes the artificial bottleneck of calendar coordination, letting the actual work happen as fast as your team can sustain.
+Different bottleneck.
+"When can we meet?" becomes "when can you think about this?"
+Those are very different constraints.

-Conflicts still surface immediately, because the AI agents are trained to cross-reference answers across all four perspectives.
-When the product owner says "we need real-time sync" and the technical lead later tells the Solutions Architect agent "our infrastructure can't support that at current scale," the platform flags the contradiction.
-No email chain.
-No waiting for the next meeting.
-The conflict gets surfaced the moment the second answer arrives.
+Conflicts still surface.
+Immediately, though, instead of three weeks later.
+The AI agents cross-reference answers across all four perspectives, and when the product owner says "we need real-time sync" and the technical lead later tells the Solutions Architect agent "our infrastructure can't support that at current scale," the platform flags the contradiction right then.
+Not in an email chain nobody reads.
+Not at the next meeting someone forgot to schedule.
+Right then.

 In 2008, the BBC launched the Digital Media Initiative (DMI) to modernize its production and archiving systems.
 The project was contracted to Siemens, but by 2009, after falling 18 months behind schedule, the BBC terminated the contract and brought the work in-house.
 The core problem was not technology.
 It was requirements.
 As then-CTO John Linwood later stated, "the biggest single challenge facing the project was the changes to requirements requested by the business."
 Stakeholders across divisions kept changing what they wanted, and no structured process existed to surface conflicts, reconcile them, or maintain a single source of truth.